What is legal aid?

 - your landlord is refusing to remedy serious disrepair which is putting the health or safety of you or your family at risk

-- the council or landlord has taken action against you for antisocial behaviour
+- the council or your landlord has taken action against you for antisocial behaviour

 - you are being harassed by a private landlord or they are threatening to evict you illegally